shariq1989/cookbook/content/recipe/vinegar_chicken.md

 * Olives and Olive Oil: What I love most about this dish is the flavor from the fat of the oil, olives, and chicken with the bite of vinegar and fresh herbs.

-* Turmeric: Not only does this spice flavor the dish, but it brings the vibrant yellow color.
+* Turmeric: Not only does this spice flavor the dish, but it brings a vibrant yellow color.

 #### What equipment do I need to make this recipe?